 The mentoring model provides a great tool for personal improvement and strengthens relationships as well as provides extended insights into the company for everyone.
 You don’t necessarily tell your mentor about why you are struggling to build a date picker or shipping profiles but about how you feel at work or personally and how this could be improved.
 We encourage everyone to be as open as possible as long as they feel comfortable.

-This really simple method improves relationships between coworkers that mentor each other but also shows all employees in your company that really everyone has the need to talk about certain things.
-If advice consists of a specific solution to a technical problem, self-improvement methods or just a tap on the shoulder and some kind words…people strengthen each other in multiple ways.
+This really simple method improves relationships between coworkers who mentor each other but also shows all employees in your company that everyone has the need to talk about certain things.
+If advice consists of a specific solution to a technical problem, self-improvement methods, or just a tap on the shoulder and some kind words…people strengthen each other in multiple ways.

 No one is too cool to be a mentee.
 Period.
 And if they think so, they are dead wrong.
 Go ahead and mentor your way out of the feedback desert.

 Wie gestaltet ihr Mentoring bei euch?